 In order to verify your identity, the Service will ask for basic information such as your name, address, date of birth and NHS number.
 If you are unable to prove your identity by providing this information, or if the information you provided does not match what we have on record, you will be unable to use the Service.
 You can use this service on behalf of someone else, for example a friend or relative who may not be able to access the service, although you must have their permission.

 We strongly recommend that you use the Service to request your letter well in advance of any planned travel, or any other permitted use of the letter to demonstrate your vaccination status.
 You can use this service 2 weeks after you've had your 2nd dose of the vaccine.
 It can take up to 5 working days for the letter to arrive from the date on which it is requested.
 This timescale is provided as an estimate only, and we can offer no guarantees regarding timescales for delivery of your letter.

 The Service works by establishing whether you have received a full dose of the COVID-19 vaccine.

-The Service does this by using information you provide to verify your identity, and to retrieve your COVID-19 vaccination data (if applicable) from the vaccination database operated by NHS England.
-This contains vaccination information supplied from the COVID-19 vaccine point of care systems approved by NHS England, who is the controller for and operates the COVID-19 Vaccination Programme in England.
+The Service does this by using information you provide to verify your identity, and to retrieve your COVID-19 vaccination data (if applicable) from the vaccination database operated by NHS England (or in the Isle of Man from the vaccination database operated by Manx Care).
+This contains vaccination information supplied from the COVID-19 vaccine point of care systems approved by NHS England, who is the controller for and operates the COVID-19 Vaccination Programme in England (or in the Isle of Man by Manx Care, who is the controller for the vaccination programme in the Isle of Man).
 It is important to note that the Service is dependent on external data sources, and on data sharing permissions, including those given to your GP.
 If in doubt, please telephone 119.

 If your vaccination record is incomplete, you will receive a letter, SMS, or email informing you that there is a data quality issue and recommending that you contact your GP.